CornellCAC/SCTS_SciCompPy/README.md

-# Instructions for running notebook and exercises for "Scientific Computing with Python"
+# Notebook and Exercises for "Scientific Computing with Python"

 Chris Myers / Cornell Center for Advanced Computing / c.myers@cornell.edu